 3 – Exchange rates

 Make sure you know the conversion rates, and work out how much you are spending, otherwise you could end up paying dramatically over the odds for something that should be relatively cheap.
 Whatever you do, don’t buy your foreign currency at the airport – you will often get a poor exchange rate.
-Try and buy your money before you set off, and use traveller’s cheques if possible.
+Try and buy your money before you set off, and use traveler’s cheques if possible.

 Also, check with your bank what fees they charge for overseas withdrawals or purchases; you could end up paying an extra 5% simply to withdraw your own money, so do your research first.